akka/akka/akka-docs/src/main/paradox/stream/stream-introduction.md

 The Akka Streams API is completely decoupled from the Reactive Streams interfaces.
-While Akka Streams focus on the formulation of transformations on data streams the scope of Reactive Streams is just to define a common mechanism of how to move data across an asynchronous boundary without losses, buffering or resource exhaustion.
+While Akka Streams focus on the formulation of transformations on data streams the scope of Reactive Streams is to define a common mechanism of how to move data across an asynchronous boundary without losses, buffering or resource exhaustion.